seedstack/website/content/guides/creating-addon/index.md

 SeedStack is an extensible solution that can be enriched with add-ons to provide new functionality or features.
 Writing an add-on is not a difficult task as it is very similar to writing an application but some rules and conventions must be obeyed.
-This guide will describe these rules and conventions.
+This guide will describe these rules and conventions.<!--more-->

 # Project structure